 - Programming in Scala by Odersky, Spoon, and Venners is an excellent overview of the Scala language.

-The current edition is the fourth edition.
+The current edition is the fifth edition.

 Any edition is appropriate for the purposes of this course.

 An electronic copy of the first edition is available free online.

 - The first two and a half chapters of the CS 251 textbook give an introduction to CPUs and machine language: Patterson, Hennessy.
 Computer Organization and Design.
 Different editions of this book cover MIPS machine language or ARM machine language; in CS 241E, we use MIPS machine language.

 - Most books about compilers begin with material about scanners and parsers, which we cover in the second half of the course.
 One example of a book with clear explanations is: Appel.
 Modern Compiler Implementation in Java.

 - Various books document the real MIPS instruction set in great detail.
 One example is: Kane, Heinrich.
 MIPS RISC Architecture.